Holy Himalaya Eco Trek

 What are the dining and accommodation options available during the Mardi Himal Trek?

 Along the route, there are basic homestay tea lodges with twin beds, hard coats, and blankets.
 For cold nights, a sleeping bag, pillow, and lining are recommended.
 Most camps, including Makalu Base Camp, have three tea houses.
 Each lodge can accommodate six to eight people daily, so larger groups may need to split up or camp.
-Rooms are simple, with communal toilets and bathrooms.
-Booking in advance is advisable to secure your spot.
-Toilets are Nepali style, and hot water for showers can be arranged for an extra cost.
-Guests eat and stay in the same tea house, as dining in one and sleeping in another is considered inappropriate.
+Accommodation is basic: rooms are simple, shared toilets and bathrooms.
+It is a good idea to book in advance to ensure availability.
+Toilets are Nepali style, and hot water can be provided for showers at an extra cost.
+Guests stay and eat at the same teahouse; it is considered impolite to eat at one teahouse and sleep at another.
 Tea houses offer simple meals like 'Dal Bhat,' fried rice, chow mein, and eggs.
 Menus are limited, so it’s best to ask the tea house owner about food options.
 If you have specific dietary needs, bring your own frozen or dried foods.

 What are the required permits for the trek?